DrDonk/OC4VM/readme.md

 #### 3.4.1 Installing macOS
 To create a new virtual machine copy either the Intel or AMD template to a new folder.
+You will need to provide a macOS installation image for the setup of the macOS guest.

+Start the vm using:

+`./qemu-macos -r <installation image>`

+You may want to add more memory with the -m parameter depending on your needs.

+Once you have installed macOS proceed to the next section.

 ### 3.4.2 Running macOS

+Start the installed macOS guest using:

+`./qemu-macos`

+Again you may want to alter the memory presented to the guest VM.

 ## 4. Building OC4VM